permabullnino/Backups/dcr_vwap.md

 (5) Introducing the Ticket Pool VWAP
 (6) Analysis of 14, 28, and 140 Day DCRUSD Ticket Pool VWAP
 (7) Analysis of 14, 28, and 140 Day DCRBTC Ticket Pool VWAP
-(8) Lifetime DCRUSD VWAP, Lifetime DCRBTC VWAP, and Cumulative Cap (9) Closing Thoughts
+(8) Analysis of Ticket Pool VWAP Ratio Versus DCR Moved On-chain (9) Lifetime DCRUSD VWAP, Lifetime DCRBTC VWAP, and Cumulative Cap (10) Closing Thoughts

 Decred Tickets: What They Are, Functions They Serve and Ticket Parameters